-SP-50 Prior to approval of the final map by the City Engineer, the Albany Fire Department and East Bay Municipal Utility District (EBMUD) shall review and approve plans to ensure the provision of adequate water fire flows.
-Should water infrastructure upgrades or installation be necessary to meet the requirements, the City and EBMUD shall require and approve infrastructure improvements by the applicant prior to the issuance of a grading permit.
-An occupancy permit for the proposed project shall not be issued until the City of Albany has confirmed adequate fire flow is available.
-[MMRP UTIL-1]
+SP-50

+easements dedicated to the public.
-SP-51 Prior to the final construction plan approval, the project applicant shall establish a red curb "Fire Zone" parking area on San Pablo Avenue for public safety personnel responding to a call for service at the senior housing facility.
-[MMRP UTIL-2]

-EASEMENTS AND AGREEMENTS

-SP-52 Prior to recording the parcel map, the applicant shall enter into the City's subdivision improvement agreement for the construction of public improvements associated with this project.

-SP-53 Prior to recording the parcel map, the applicant shall submit performance and payment bonds or other suitable security for public improvements in conformance with the City code and Subdivision Map Act supported by a cost estimate prepared by a Registered Civil Engineer.

-SP-54 While the project is under development, the University shall meet its commitments to existing policies, plans, and agreements related to University Village, including Little League fields, Codornices Creek, bicycle access, and CEQA mitigations.
-[PUD Requirement]
+1 SP-51 Prior to the final construction plan approval, the project applicant shall establish a red curb "Fire Zone" parking area on San Pablo 2 Avenue for public safety personnel responding to a call for service at the 3 senior housing facility.
+[MMRP UTIL-2] 4 5 EASEMENTS AND AGREEMENTS 6 7 8 SP-52 Prior to recording the parcel map, the applicant shall 9 enter into the City's subdivision improvement agreement for the construction of public improvements associated with this project.
+10 11 12 SP-53 Prior to recording the parcel map, the applicant shall submit performance and payment bonds or other suitable security for public 13 14 improvements in conformance with the City code and Subdivision Map Act supported by a cost estimate prepared by a Registered Civil Engineer.
+15 16 17 SP-54 While the project is under development, the University shall meet its commitments to existing policies, plans, and agreements 18 related to University Village, including Little League fields, Codornices 19 20 Creek, bicycle access, and CEQA mitigations.
+[PUD Requirement] 21 22 SP-55 Not applicable (Shared Retail Parking).
+23 SP-56 The applicant shall obtain the necessary encroachment 24 25 permit from Caltrans before commencing any construction activities within San Pablo Avenue.
+26

-SP-55 The applicant shall enter into a shared parking arrangement, granting Parcel B an easement on Parcel A to allow Parcel B users to park on Parcel A.

-SP-56 The applicant shall obtain the necessary encroachment permit from Caltrans before commencing any construction activities within San Pablo Avenue.